Fuzhou: Language and art

-Architecture

 Religion

 The two traditional mainstream religions practiced in Fuzhou are Mahayana Buddhism and Taoism.
 Traditionally, many people practice both religions simultaneously.
 The city is also home to many Buddhist monasteries, Taoist temples and Buddhist monks.

 Apart from mainstream religions, a number of religious worship sites of various local religions are situated in the streets and lanes of Fuzhou.

 The origins of local religion can be dated back centuries.
 These diverse religions incorporated elements such as gods and doctrines from other religions and cultures, such as totem worship and traditional legends.
 For example, Monkey King, originated to monkey worship among local ancients, gradually came to embody the God of Wealth in Fuzhou after the novel Journey to the West was issued in Ming dynasty.

 As the most popular religion in the Min River Valley, the worship of Lady Linshui is viewed as one of the three most influential local religions in Fujian, the other two being the worship of Mazu and Baosheng Dadi (保生大帝).